lokesh1729/django_documentation_project/README.md

 ##### multiple arguments can be passed, if nothing passed, relationships are automatically resolved

 #### import note about select_related
-> :warning: select_related works by creating an SQL join and including the fields of the related object in the SELECT statement
+> :warning: select_related works by creating an SQL join and including the fields of the related object in the SELECT statement.
+For this reason, select_related gets the related objects in the same database query

+select_related is limited to single-valued relationships - foreign key and one-to-one.

 ## Using select_related and annotate